 If a bakery produces products primarily for consumption on the premises, which is foodservice, then the local county health department licenses the bakery.
 Examples include doughnut shops and restaurants that prepare pies and other desserts to be consumed primarily at the restaurant.

-Combination facilities are food establishments that conduct activities subject to both Oregon Department of Agriculture and County Health Department licensing.
-Examples of combination facilities include: markets with food service or onsite dining, bakeries with food service or onsite dining, wineries that offer restaurant service in addition to brewing alcoholic beverages, and restaurants that sell packaged foods for later consumption.
+Combination facilities are food establishments that conduct activities subject to both Oregon Department of Agriculture (ODA) and Oregon Healthy Authority (OHA) County Health Department licensing.
+Examples of combination facilities include:

 - Markets with food service or onsite dining

 - Bakeries with food service or onsite dining